This post may contain affiliate links. Read our disclosure policy here.

 - Once quinoa is done, add salsa, chili powder, and cumin, fold to combine well.
 Stir in the corn, black beans, tomatoes, cilantro, and green onions.
 Fold a few times until thoroughly combined.

 - In a small bowl, whisk the yogurt, lime juice, salt, pepper, and garlic.
-Pack the dressing into mini sauce containers or add it to the salad and toss to combine.
+Add the dressing to the salad and toss to combine.

 - Serve with avocado and cheese and garnish with additional cilantro, if desired.